-Are there risks to getting veneers?
+Are there Risks to Getting Veneers?

 Some people report that their teeth are more or newly sensitive to heat and cold after they have been prepared for veneers.
-Because placing veneers involves changes to the physical tooth beneath it they are not reversible.
+Because placing veneers involves changes to the physical tooth beneath it, they are not reversible.
 If a porcelain veneer is removed or fails, it will reveal the altered tooth below and can be replaced only with a new and improved veneer or a crown.

 Are veneers right for you?
 Like so many cosmetic dentistry options, answering this question requires a careful balancing of the advantages and disadvantages of each different kind of veneer against the unique condition of your teeth, the changes that would need to be made — if any — to accommodate veneers, and your ability to sustain the lifespan of veneers by committing to good oral hygiene and avoiding some harmful habits.
-To discuss if getting porcelain veneers near you is a good option, make an appointment with a dentist near you to discuss these issues.
+To discuss if getting porcelain veneers near you is a good option, make an appointment with our dentist near you to discuss these issues.